BenRoss92/quiz/README.md

 As a quiz master,
 I want to prevent the player from moving to the next question until they have   submitted an answer or the time has run out
 to encourage the player not to give up.

-As a player,
-I want to see a timer displayed with each question
-so I can enjoy a heightened sense of tension.

 As a quiz master,
 I want to ensure the player can't find the answer by inspecting the page